chrissygonzalez/craftplanner-js/README.md

 5. Add a new Craft Project or Material by clicking the New button in each of those sections.
 6. Add a material to your Stash by clicking the Add Material button and either choosing an existing one from the list or entering a new one in the form.
 7. Enjoy your craftiness!

+#### Javascript Enhancements
+1. At the bottom of the Project Planner page, Craft descriptions and links are now available for browsing.
+2. On the Materials page, the Show Crafts button reveals a list of crafts using that material inline.
+3. On the Add to my stash form, see immediate feedback that an item has been added.